-- their initial contamination at the beginning of the simulation; - the probability to have a niche compartment/to be contaminated from the environment and, in this case, the number of bacteria transferred to the considered site during a release of bacteria from the niche/environment and the average time of operation between two releases (see p.
-35); - the mean and the standard deviation of the $log{10}$ reduction of L. monocytogenes when they are wiped, washed, sanitized, or washed and sanitized (see p.
-43); - the mean and standard deviation of the $log{10}$ of the transfer coefficients (see p.
-30) of bacteria from these sites to other sites or food; - the exponential growth rate (egr) of L. monocytogenes on this object, currently egr = 0.
+- their initial contamination at the beginning of the simulation; - the probability of having a niche compartment/of being contaminated from the environment and, in this case, the number of bacteria transferred to the considered site during a release of bacteria from the niche/environment and the average time of operation between two releases (see p.
+34); - the mean and the standard deviation of the log10 reduction of L. monocytogenes when the sites were wiped, washed, sanitized, or washed and sanitized (see p.
+42); - the mean and standard deviation of the $log{10}$ of the transfer coefficients (see p.
+29) of bacteria from these sites to other sites or food; - the exponential growth rate (egr) of L. monocytogenes on this object, currently egr = 0.

-More than one site of each category may be present in the retail deli.
+More than one site in each category may be present in the retail deli.
 Additional objects could easily be implemented, as soon as they are associated with specific events (potential cross contamination from/to this object).